-Before the rush of Thanksgiving and December holidays arrive, we would like to provide you with a checklist to review as you begin your year-end tax planning.
-While we could touch on all aspects of your financial planning you might revisit annually, this checklist will be focused on income tax and health care planning items that are time-sensitive due to their December 31st or April 15th deadlines.
-Now that you have completed your 2018 tax return (hopefully!), you and your CPA have seen the impact of the 2017 Tax Cuts and Jobs Act.
+While you might be ready to ring in 2021 after this most unusual year, we would like to provide you with a checklist to review before the 2020 tax year comes to an end.
+Rather than touch on all aspects of your financial planning you might revisit annually, this checklist will focus on income tax and health care planning items that are time-sensitive due to their December 31 or April 15 deadlines.
+Between the SECURE Act passed in December 2019 and the CARES Act passed in March 2020, you have most likely been in touch with your CPA this year.
 We suggest continuing to work with your CPA before making any significant changes to your strategy.

 Consider your year-to-date realized capital gains in your taxable accounts.
 Are you close to the thresholds described below?
 Or, has your CPA advised you to limit gains from your investment portfolio due to other income incurred this year?

 |Long-Term Capital Gains Rate Brackets|

 |Single||0% – up to $40,000

 20% – $441,450 and above

 |These brackets are based on your taxable income*** (after deductions are applied).|

 If you are a Bragg client, we have an Investment Policy Statement for you on file, where we discussed and decided upon an annual realized capital gain tolerance.
 Your portfolio manager watches this amount and works to stay below it all year.
 Mutual funds often make capital gain distributions in the fourth quarter.
 If you would like to know where your portfolio stands and what to expect, please don’t hesitate to call us to discuss.
 And, if you are not a client of Bragg, we recommend that you ask your Investment Advisor if they have a target on file for you and share this with your CPA.

 |Individual tax return||File joint tax return||You pay each month (in 2020)|